-Active Ingredient: Active component of this medication is an Ofloxacin.
+The active component of this medication is Ofloxacin.
 This active component is a fluoroquinolone antibacterial antibiotic.
 This drug acts by binding to and inhibiting bacterial topoisomerase II as well as topoisomerase IV.
-These enzymes involved in DNA replication and repair leads to cell death in sensitive bacterial species.
-It is an oxazinoquinolone carrying carboxy, fluoro, methyl and 4-methylpiperazino substituents.
+These enzymes involved in DNA replication and repair lead to cell death in sensitive bacterial species.
+It is an oxazinoquinolone carrying carboxy, fluoro, methyl, and 4-methylpiperazino substituents.
 This antibacterial agent inhibits the supercoiling activity of bacterial DNA gyrase, halting DNA replication.
-It plays the role of a DNA synthesis inhibitor, an anti-infective agent and an antibacterial drug.
+It plays the role of a DNA synthesis inhibitor, an anti-infective agent, and an antibacterial drug.

-Action Mechanism: Given medication belongs to a group of drugs called quinolone antibiotics.
+Given medication belongs to a group of drugs called quinolone antibiotics.
 This drug works by stopping the growth of bacteria.
 Floxin antibiotic treats only bacterial infections.
-It is not recommended to treat viral infections like common cold and influenza.
+It is not recommended to treat viral infections like the common cold and influenza.

 - 200 mg: This drug is advisable to take with or without food as directed by the doctor, usually twice a day or every 12 hours